 Just over 100 days into his presidency we are learning that, at least on international trade, Donald Trump is less hostile in practice than indicated by his campaign rhetoric.
 We must hope the same is true of his attitude towards the International Monetary Fund and the benefits of global financial co-operation.
-This is especially important considering that the Trump administration is likely, in the next four years, to confront an international economic crisis requiring a strong IMF response.
+This is especially important considering the Trump administration is likely, in the next four years, to confront an international economic crisis requiring a strong IMF response.

 A key theme of Trump’s election campaign was his allegation that too many countries are taking advantage of the US in international trade.
 He promised that he would name China a currency manipulator on his first day in office.
 He threatened to renegotiate radically trade deals like the North American Free Trade Agreement, and to impose punitive import tariffs on countries like Mexico.